sgossage/CMDfit/README.md

  + Ensure that the MCMC sampling is working correctly.
  + Provide more tools for the user to access the data they have loaded.
+ + Improve instructions on how to run the code.
  + General improvements to things like data table navigation.
  + Comments, organization, and probably some more things...